tskisner/desibuild/README.md

 ### I Want to Install Everything, but with Custom Versions of Packages

 No problem.
-You should copy one of the text files in the "versions" directory.
+You should copy one of the "versions_*" text files in the "systems" directory.
 Name it something you like.
 Now edit the versions of each package that you want to install.
 For example, you might start with a file that has the latest stable tagged versions of all packages and change one or